lipato/binance-challenge/Readme.md

 ---

 Hi.
 This project is my technical challenge.
 Code is located at https://github.com/lipato/binance-challenge.
-The Backend of project is written in Python/Flask and frontend is implemented on the Bootstrap framework using the Flask templating engine.
+The Backend of project is written in Python/Flask and the frontend is implemented on the Bootstrap framework using the Flask templating engine.
-The infrastructure as a code prepared with Terraform and for testing deployed to AWS Cloud in ECS Cluster (Fargate).
+Infrastructure as a code prepared with Terraform and deployed for testing in the AWS Cloud on ECS (Fargate) cluster.
-Code of infrastructure is located in the folder https://github.com/lipato/binance-challenge/tree/master/iac/account A working sample of application you can find here https://binance-challenge.lipato.dev
+The infrastructure code is located at https://github.com/lipato/binance-challenge/tree/master/iac/account A working sample application can be found here https://binance-challenge.lipato.dev

 ---
 **Assignment**: